withastro/astro/.changeset/many-pears-explode.md

 'astro': major
 ---

 Export experimental `dev`, `build`, `preview`, and `sync` APIs from `astro`.
-These APIs allow you to run Astro's commands programmatically, and replaces the previous entrypoint that runs the Astro CLI.
+These APIs allow you to run Astro's commands programmatically, and replaces the previous entry point that runs the Astro CLI.

 While these APIs are experimental, the inline config parameter is relatively stable without foreseeable changes.
 However, the returned results of these APIs are more likely to change in the future.